m-labs/artiq/doc/manual/management_system.rst

 To make more efficient use of hardware resources, experiments are generally split into three phases and pipelined, such that potentially compute-intensive pre-computation or analysis phases may be executed in parallel with the bodies of other experiments, which access hardware.

 .. seealso::
    These steps are implemented in :class:`~artiq.language.environment.Experiment`.
-However, user-written experiments should usually derive from (sub-class) :class:`artiq.language.environment.EnvExperiment`.
+However, user-written experiments should usually derive from (sub-class) :class:`artiq.language.environment.EnvExperiment`, which additionally provides access to the methods of :class:`artiq.language.environment.HasEnvironment`.

 There are three stages of a standard experiment users may write code in: